 Below you can find a detailed breakdown of each type of coverage.

 Structure coverage pays for the repairs made to the physical structure of your home.
 Depending on your coverage, it may also help pay for damage done to exterior buildings such as a shed or a garage as well.
-Homeowners and landlords will have this coverage, but tenants typically don’t.
-Instead, renters’ insurance covers personal contents, liability, and additional living expenses resulting from displacement.
+Homeowners and landlords will have this type of fire insurance coverage, but tenants typically do not.
+Instead, renters insurance covers personal contents, liability, and additional living expenses resulting from displacement.

-The costs covered by this part of your home insurance likely include:
+The costs covered by this part of your fire insurance policy should include:

 - Interior and exterior damage to your home;